vernak2539/astro-rehype-relative-markdown-links/docs/interfaces/Options.md

   - `"name"` - An absolute path prefixed with the optional [basePath](Options.md#basepath) followed by the collection name
   - `false` - An absolute path prefixed with the optional [basePath](Options.md#basepath)
   - `"collectionRelative"` - A relative path from the collection directory
+  - `"pathRelative"` - A relative path from the current page path

 For example, given a file `./guides/section/my-guide.md` referenced from `./guides/section/my-other-guide.md` with the link `[My Guide](./my-guide.md)` in the content collection `docs`, the transformed url would be:
   - `"name"`: `[/basePath]/docs/guides/section/my-guide`
   - `false`: `[/basePath]/guides/section/my-guide`
   - `"collectionRelative"`: `../../guides/section/my-guide`
+  - `"pathRelative"`: `my-guide`

-Use `false` or `"collectionRelative"` when you are treating your content collection as if it were located in the site root (ex: `src/content/docs/test.md` resolves to the page path `/test` instead of the typical `/docs/test`).
+Use `false`, `"collectionRelative"`, or `"pathRelative"` when you are treating your content collection as if it were located in the site root (ex: `src/content/docs/test.md` resolves to the page path `/test` instead of the typical `/docs/test`).

-Use `"collectionRelative"` when you are serving your content collection pages from multiple page path roots that use a common content collection (ex: `/my-blog/test` and `/your-blog/test` both point to the file `./src/content/posts/test.md` in the content collection `posts`).
+Use `"collectionRelative"` or `"pathRelative"` when you are serving your content collection pages from multiple page path roots that use a common content collection (ex: `/my-blog/test` and `/your-blog/test` both point to the file `./src/content/posts/test.md` in the content collection `posts`).